Parrot Lifespan: How Long Do Parrots Live?

 How long do parrots live?

-No matter the species or breed, the average parrot life cycle is similar across all birds.
+No matter the species or breed, the average parrot life cycle is similar across all parrots.
 Curious to know what baby parrots go through as they age?
 Let’s learn more about them now.

 Hatchling

-Parrots are born similarly to all other birds, wherein they hatch from their egg and are born blind and featherless.
-Their mother feeds them just like any other bird: they fly to the nest and regurgitate food into the baby’s mouth.
+Parrots are born similarly to all other birds: they hatch from their egg and are born blind and featherless.
+Their mother feeds them just like any other bird: she flies to the nest and regurgitates food into the baby’s mouth.

-Hatchling parrots have the ability of imprinting on their mother.
-This imprinting ability can also occur with human beings.
-While this can be extremely valuable for parrot pet owners and other people raising parrots, it is still important to socialize your baby parrots with other birds.
+In some cases, parrots can also imprint on human beings.
+While this can be extremely useful for parrot pet owners and other people raising parrots, it is still important to socialize your baby parrots with other birds.

 Young Adult